FTC CoursesUse menu to access other courses

 Prerequisites: FTC 200, FTC 204, and FTC 206.

-Twenty two hours of lecture and twenty eight hours of field laboratory.
+Twelve hours of lecture and sixteen hours of field laboratory.
 Development of the Adirondack Park as influenced by the exploitation and eventual conservation of the regionís natural resources.
-An historical review and contemporary assessment of the political, economic, and sociologic issues that define and influence Adirondack culture.
-Guest speakers, public meeting attendance, and field trips within the Park reinforce cultural history and emphasize the role of individuals, organizations, and agencies in managing the unique blend of public and private lands that comprise the Park.
-Spring.
+An historical and contemporary overview of the ecological, political, economic, and sociologic issues that define and influence Adirondack culture.
+Guest speakers and field trips within the Park reinforce cultural history and natural resource status while emphasizing the role of individuals, organizations, and agencies in managing the unique blend of public and private lands that comprise the Park.
+Fall.

 FTC 213 Forest Inventory Practicum (2)